petersulyok/smfc/README.md

 X14/H14 motherboard support (`generic_x14`) was introduced in `smfc v6.0.0` and is currently **in testing phase**.
 The 14th generation ships two BMC firmware stacks, OpenBMC and ATEN; `smfc` detects the stack at startup and it cannot be forced from the configuration file. [doc/X14H14_MANUAL_FANCONTROL.md](doc/X14H14_MANUAL_FANCONTROL.md) covers both stacks, the board-to-stack table, and every raw command involved.
 What the split means for your configuration:

+- 🔴 **`platform_name=auto` fails if the BMC reports no product name.** Auto-detection matches the `X14`/`H14` prefix of the BMC product name.
+Some boards answer `ipmitool bmc info` with `Product Name : Unknown`, so no prefix matches, `smfc` falls back to `generic`, and it then drives the fans with commands these boards do not use -- it reports that it took control while the BMC keeps running its own curve.
+Check the product name with `ipmitool bmc info`; if it is `Unknown` or empty, set `platform_name=generic_x14` by hand.
 - **`FULL` fan mode is not used.** X14/H14 boards have their own manual fan control mode, and `smfc` holds that mode instead. `enforce_fan_mode=` therefore counts the drift of that manual mode, not of the fan mode.
 - 🔴 **`exit_level=` behaves differently on these boards.** See [chapter 1.6](https://github.com/petersulyok/smfc/blob/main/README.md#16-service-termination).